strimzi/proposals/067-kraft-jbod-support.md

 Technically, it is possible to use a different data volume for the metadata log and for the regular Kafka logs.
 However, it is not expected that this would be a common configuration because:
 * Clusters sensitive to performance are expected to use dedicated controller-only nodes.
-  And on the controllers-only nodes, there are no regular partition-replicas.
+  And on the controller-only nodes, there are no regular partition-replicas.
   So the metadata log has its own dedicated volume even without any special support for it.
 * On broker-only nodes, the impact of shared volumes for data and metadata is expected to be small.
   And using a dedicated volume just for a metadata is not expected to be very efficient in terms of the utilization of the dedicated disk.